Space Coast Florida, USA Travel Guide

 Avoid purchasing illegal wildlife goods like shells from protected species or products made from endangered animals.

-Be mindful of your surroundings and report any suspicious activities to the authorities in the area.
+Be aware of surroundings and report any suspicious activities to the authorities in the region.